Invasions of the British Isles: The Wars of Independence

 Following the disputed succession of the Scottish crown on the death of Alexander III, Edward I led an English invasion in 1296, sacking Berwick upon Tweed and subjugating Scotland.
 The following year the Scots rose under the leadership of William Wallace.
 They decisively defeated the English in the Battle of Stirling Bridge, and began a brief invasion of northern England.
 Edward rushed north with his army and inflicted a crushing defeat on Wallace at Falkirk.
 Wallace was captured and executed afterward.
 Further campaigns by Edward in 1300 and 1301 led to a truce between the Scots and the English in 1302.
 After another campaign in 1303/1304, Stirling Castle, the last major Scottish held stronghold, fell to the English, and in February 1304, negotiations led to most of the remaining nobles paying homage to Edward and to the Scots all but surrendering.
 However, the Scots rose again under their new king, Robert the Bruce, and routed the army of Edward II during the Battle of Bannockburn in 1314.
 Peace was concluded in 1327.

-In 1332, Edward III of England supported the claims of Edward Balliol to the Scottish throne.
+In 1332, Edward III supported the claims of Edward Balliol to the Scottish throne.
 Balliol led an invasion, and following his success at Dupplin Moor, Edward III also moved north.
 By 1333, much of Scotland was under English occupation, with eight of the Scottish lowland counties being ceded to England by Edward Balliol.
 In 1334, Edward III invaded again, but he accomplished little and retreated in February 1335 having failed to bring the Scots to battle.
 He and Edward Balliol returned again in July with an army of 13,000, and advanced through Scotland, first to Glasgow and then Perth, where Edward III installed himself as his army looted and destroyed the surrounding countryside.
 In May 1336 an English army under Henry of Lancaster invaded, followed in July by another army under King Edward.
 Together, they ravaged much of the north-east and sacked Elgin and Aberdeen, while a third army ravaged the south-west and the Clyde valley.
 Philip VI of France announced that he intended to aid the Scots by invading England, prompting Edward's retreat.
 By late 1336, the Scots had regained control over virtually all of Scotland.
 Although the war continued until the Treaty of Berwick in 1357, the English did not return to Scotland.